Perth WA · 50+ lenders compared

 Split Loan

-A split loan divides your borrowing between a fixed and a variable portion — in whatever ratio suits you.
-You gain some certainty from the fixed component while retaining flexibility on the variable portion: extra repayments are still possible, and you’ll benefit from any rate reductions on that half.
-A practical middle ground for borrowers who want both stability and optionality.
+A split loan divides your borrowing between a fixed and a variable portion.
+You gain certainty from the fixed component while retaining flexibility on the variable portion — extra repayments, rate benefits, and optionality.

 Ask us about split loans